Andrick-Mercado/CS657-A1/README.md

 Other Folders:
 * the first folder contains all the code used to make the user interface called "CS657-A1-Unity"
-* The folder called "Example Output" contains txt files which are outputs files the program has made before when I was testing it
+* The folder called "Example Output" contains txt files which are outputs files the program has made when executed on my machine
 -----------------------------------------------------------------------------------------------